 A surface vessel, including a surfaced submarine, moves from point to point in two dimensions.
 It can travel forward or backward, or move laterally, but it must always remain on the single plane of the ocean’s surface.

 A submerged submarine, however, like an airplane, travels in three dimensions.
 In addition to the forward/reverse/lateral movement of a surface vessel, a submarine can also travel in the vertical plane, limited only by the inability to rise above the surface of the water, or to drop below the level where the sea pressure would destroy the hull.

-Different components affect this three dimensional motion through the water.
+Different components affect this three-dimensional motion through the water.
 Backward and forward motion is controlled by the submarine’s screws (propellers).
-Lateral control is imparted by the rudder (or rudders).
-Vertical control is imparted by the bow and stern planes.
+Lateral submarine controls are imparted by the rudder (or rudders).
+Vertical submarine controls are imparted by the bow and stern planes.
 We’ll look at each of these separately.